Open-CAS/open-cas-telemetry-framework/doc/examples/auto_cli/AUTO_CLI.md

 }
 ~~~

-we should expect auto generated code:
+We should expect auto generated code:

 ~~~{.cpp}
 /*